AyushKumar-alt/arjuna-env/README.md

 ## Zero-Shot Baseline & Environment Audit Logging

 To prove that the ARJUNA environment accurately evaluates edge cases without requiring a days-long backpropagation training loop, this repository includes a **Zero-Shot Baseline Agent** (`inference.py`).
 * **Baseline Validation:** We use an un-tuned LLM (Llama-3/Groq) to blindly attempt the environment.
-The LLM naturally gets "stuck" in the Medium difficulty tier because the environment rigorously enforces triage tie-breakers—proving the tier correctly demands a proper RL learning policy to beat.
+The LLM naturally gets "stuck" in the Medium difficulty tier because the environment rigorously enforces triage tie-breakers—confirming that higher tiers require policy-gradient optimization or fine-tuning beyond zero-shot capabilities.
 * **Audit Trail Logger:** The environment outputs a standardized `inference_audit_log.csv` of all interactions.
 This allows researchers to analyze agent failure points (incorrect sequence alignments, failed confidence thresholds) and evaluate the distribution of Dense Rewards over an RL training session.

 **Sample Audit Log Output (Active transition into the Hard Tier):**